 Best Practice #3: Implement SSO

-Perhaps the most important practice on our list of multi-factor authentication best practices for banks and financial services organizations is to implement Single Sign-On (SSO).
+Perhaps the most important practice on our list of methods and multi-factor authentication best practices for banks and financial services organizations is to implement Single Sign-On (SSO).
 Reducing the number of passwords and security vulnerabilities they create is a constant focus for many financial services organizations.
 SSO integration decreases the amount of authentication required on behalf of the end-user, reducing frustration and annoyance while maintaining a high level of security.

-Also authentication approaches which reduce friction further, such as Adaptive Authentication, should be considered part of any authentication strategy.
+Also bank authentication methods which reduce friction further, such as Adaptive Authentication, should be considered part of any authentication strategy.
 By taking into account the context of the user at the time they are requesting access, Adaptive Authentication solutions can adjust the level of authentication the user is expected to provide, increasing requirements when risk is present or decreasing when it isn't.

 Staying Ahead of the Threat